Carl Tausig Cooks His Cat

 Luckily Tausig was able to redeem the priceless, uncopied score and return it to Liszt before its absence was noticed.
 But the symphony made young Carl wonder exactly what Dante's Inferno would be like.

 A Mischievous Teen

-Not long after, Carl dared to stray into Liszt's trophy room and accidentally broke some porcelain memento prized by the Master.
+Not long after, Carl dared to stray into Liszt's trophy room and accidentally broke some delicate porcelain memento prized by the Master.
 The housekeeper confined Carl to his room as punishment, which rankled the imperious youth.